PositiveAltitude/rrr-hardware/README.md

 # RRR
-This repo contains design files for experimental "RRR" flight computer for Trust Vector Control model rockets.
+This repo contains design files for experimental "RRR" flight computer for Thrust Vector Control model rockets.
 The main idea is to use an ESP32-C3 microcontroller (RISC V) and Rust programming language.
 So the name is Risc Rust Rocket.
-Please keep in mind that this is a prototype an proof of conceps, so expect issues and design mistakes.
-All parts was sources from LCSC, so you can find LCSC part numbers populated for every component.
+Please keep in mind that this is a prototype and a proof of concept, so expect issues and design mistakes.
+All parts were sourced from LCSC, so you can find LCSC part numbers populated for every component.

 ![](front_side.png)
 ![](back_side.png)